centreon/centreon-documentation/cloud/installation/prerequisites.md

 ## Hardware

-The host machine must have the following characteristics:
+The host machine must have at least the following characteristics:

 | Element                     | Value     |
 | ----------------------------| --------- |